Rob12138/NN-IQS/README.md

 ### ipynb file
 This file import all the data and plot the graph.

-Note that the import steps may have a little difference for the two types of files, and that the directory may need to be adjusted.
+Note that the import steps may have a little difference for the two types of files (whole diagram and transition region), and that the directory may need to be adjusted.